 Diagnosing Sprains and Strains

-Your doctor will also perform a physical examination which may include assessing range of motion, nerve function and reflexes in your low back as well as monitor for signs of muscle spasm or weakness.
+Your doctor will also perform a physical examination which may include assessing range of motion, nerve function, and reflexes in your low back as well as monitoring for signs of muscle spasm or weakness.
 In some cases, your doctor may recommend imaging studies of the spine such as X-rays (x ray), CT scan or MRI, magnetic resonance imaging to further evaluate your low back pain.

 Treating Strains and Sprains